ThalesGroup/chaos-engine/docs/markdown/Quick_Start_Guide/Experiments_On_AWS/index.md

 There are two modes of experiments in chaos engine.

-1. Automated mode
+1. **Automated mode**

 In automated mode experiment selection as well as platform is done randomly.

-2. User defined mode
+2. **User defined mode**

 In user defined experiment you can run shell and API experiments.
 You can choose platform as well as the experiment type.
 In order to run the user defined experiments you need to provide an input to experiments.

-<b> <u> Note: </u> </b> - Shell experiments require Cattle resources, that means your target resource must be backed by some kind of auto scaling mechanism.
+**Note:-** Shell experiments require Cattle resources, that means your target resource must be backed by some kind of auto scaling mechanism.
 E.g. in EC2 resource case the instance must be backed by AutoScalingGroup.
 In AWS EKS resource case the pod must have a deployment with more than one replicas etc.

 [User define experiments](https://thalesgroup.github.io/chaos-engine/Core_Modules/experiment_manager/#user-defined-experiments)
 The parameter for a User Defined Experiment is a single object with two variables.
 The platformType variable should be the name of the Platform you wish to experiment on.
-The experimentCriteria variable requires an object of <b> <u> containerIdentifier, experimentMethods[], and optional specificContainerTargets[]</u> ,</b>, to identify the aggregate container group, the type of experiments to run, and any specific targets which may not be identical (i.e., a MongoDB Primary node).
+The experimentCriteria variable requires an object of **containerIdentifier, experimentMethods[], and optional specificContainerTargets[]**, to identify the aggregate container group, the type of experiments to run, and any specific targets which may not be identical (i.e., a MongoDB Primary node).

 The Experiment Structure object can be sent as the data stream of a POST request to /experiment/build to create the experiments.
 The server expects a Content-Type of application/json.
 See the REST API for more information.
 Following is the sample JSON for user defined experiments.
 You may find more information about this at